Preparing a Hitter’s Plan at the Plate

 Having a plan at the plate increases a hitter’s productivity.
 A strategic plan is a learning tool for focusing the hitter on what they do best.
 Creating and executing a plan at the plate, utilizing a tried and true plate approach, should be a part of every hitter’s game routine.

 In this article, Building Rome Series describes how to prepare a useful plan at the plate.
 We provide a template (click here to download the template from our download page) for an effective plan and what should be left out.
-In eight steps, we show how to prepare this template based on the type of hitter.
+Then, in eight steps, we show how to prepare a plate approach suited to the strengths and abilities of the hitter.

 Building the High-Level Swing Series